THE SIXTIES

 We should declare war on North Vietnam. . . .

-This memoir of a Vietnam era deserter tells of the political and personal factors in his decision to flee to Canada in the 1960s, the difficult life he and otherAmericans endured, his efforts to find a home after the hostilities ended--complicated by the fact that he had renounced his American citizenship--and of the life he made as a successful Canadian journalist.
+This memoir of a Vietnam era deserter tells of the political and personal factors in his decision to flee to Canada in the 1960s, the difficult life he and otherAmericans endured, his efforts to find a home after the hostilities ended--

 I was proud of the youths who opposed the war in Vietnam because they were my babies. --Benjamin Spock, 1988